lrex93497/Fine-tune-bert-base-uncased-for-text-emotion-classifier-with-simple-classifier-with-GUI/README.md

 <img src="image/example.PNG" alt="example.PNG" height="400">

 # Structure of the classifier
 Below is the structure.
-It gives 6 output responsible to 6 class of emotions, the biggest one is the classifiered emotion.</br> For {'anger': 0, 'fear': 1, 'joy': 2, 'love': 3, 'sadness': 4, 'surprise': 5}.</br>
+It gives 6 output responsible to 6 class of emotions, the biggest one is the classifiered emotion.</br> 6 output for {'anger': 0, 'fear': 1, 'joy': 2, 'love': 3, 'sadness': 4, 'surprise': 5}.</br>
 <img src="image/structure.PNG" alt="structure.PNG" width ="800">

 # Requirement